How To Leaf Punch Like A Pro

 What to punch?

 The best plants for leaf punching have relatively large leaves with even edges, smooth texture, lots of foliage, and are not too fibrous.
 Ligustrum, Bay, Pecan, Elaeagnus, English Ivy, and Mountain Laurel are some of our favorites.
 They’re common in our neighborhood.
-Leaves with high moisture content, like succulents, don't seem to fare as well.
+Leaves with high moisture content, like succulents, don't fare well.
 Test out your veggie garden leaves.
 We’ve had great luck with long lasting smiles on strawberries and cucumber plants!
 Round Eucalyptus leaves work wonderfully in a bouquet.

 Don’t hurt my plants!